DiRAC-Training/FM003-Software-engineering/_episodes/00-software-lifecycle.md

 - "What are the different development stages?"
 objectives:
 - "Explain some of the common issues found in academic software development."
-- "Summarise the benefits of following a process of developing software"
+- "Summarise the benefits of following a process of developing software."
-- "Define the fundamental stages in software development"
+- "Define the fundamental stages in software development."
-- "Express how different process stages are connected"
+- "Express how different process stages are connected."
-- "Summarise the differences between the waterfall and agile models of software development"
+- "Summarise the differences between the waterfall and agile models of software development."

 ---